yunethiri/DSA3101-library-simulation/README.md

 ## Overview

-This DSA3101 Project aims to optimize resource usage in the library by simulating occupancy across different levels.
+This project aims to optimize resource usage in the NUS Central Library by simulating occupancy across different levels.
 The project utilizes a Mesa agent-based model, where library users are assigned attributes and behaviors to simulate movements within the library.

 Users have the flexibility to adjust various parameters, such as the length of stay, number of seats on a level, exam season, overall number of users in the library, and the specific library level.